Enilolade/personal-webpage/README.md

 # Personal Webpage

 This project is an assignment for the Lilac Africa Frontend Engineering Program.
-It is a personal webpage that includes a professional summary, a skills table, and a contact form.
+It is a personal webpage with a professional summary, a skills table, and a contact form.

 ## Technologies Used